 1. First Year Seminar: International Business, Public Policy, and Society

 The First Year Seminar (FYS) is an exciting three credit course (BADM-101) for first-year business students to explore the nature of scholarship, think about important ideas in business, and foster intellectual and personal growth while adapting to the rigor of college-level courses.
 The program offers small seminars (approximately 20 students) that create a supportive learning and service community.
 Throughout the program, students strengthen critical academic reading and writing skills necessary for success in college and explore intellectual links to a variety of business disciplines, including global public policy.
 FYS is open to McDonough’s first year and transfer students and fulfills the Integrated Writing requirement as part of the Business Core.

-An integral aspect of the FYS course is the business case competition, which challenges students – organized as teams – to develop strategic business solutions and recommendations for contemporary issues facing a nonprofit organization in Washington, D.C.
+An integral aspect of the FYS course is the Social Impact Consulting Project, which challenges students – organized as teams – to develop strategic business solutions and recommendations for contemporary issues facing a nonprofit organization in Washington, D.C.
 Faculty and advanced undergraduates coach each team, and the finalists present their strategic recommendations to executives from the client organization.

-During the semester, students in all FYS courses meet multiple times, as a cohort, to hear lectures by external experts and members of the world-class faculty at Georgetown’s McDonough School of Business, who will illustrate how scholarly research in different fields can inform important questions in international business, public policy, and society.
-At least one of these lectures will be delivered by the head of the client organization of the program’s case competition.
+During the semester, students in all FYS courses meet multiple times, as a cohort, to hear lectures by external experts and members of faculty at Georgetown’s McDonough School of Business, who will illustrate how scholarly research in different fields can inform important questions in international business, public policy, and society.
+At least one of these lectures will be delivered by the head of the client organization of the program’s Social Impact Consulting Project.

 2. Entrepreneurship Programs